elotroalex/chiens/_texts/translation.md

 - Oh! the bastards rise!
 - an agony on the waters
-- a big voice in the tank
+- a strong voice in the reservoir
-- a big voice of rainy cheetahs
+- a strong voice of rainmaking cheetahs
 - in the forest of the ocean.

 - {:.sp} Toussaint.

 - Do you know Samaná?
 That's my *querencia*:
-- woe to those who stalk me here.
+- woe to those who hunt me here.

 - {:.sp} The Cantors *(bawling.)*